zheksoon/onek/README.md

-**Onek** (reads as **_one-kay_** or **_on-ek_**) is a simple but powerful state management library for **React** based on a solid foundation of functional reactive data structures from **MobX** and **Solid.js**, providing everything needed for managing state in complex React applications, all in a less than **2KB package**.
+**Onek** (reads as **_one-kay_** or **_on-ek_**) is a simple but powerful state management library for **React** based on a solid foundation of functional reactive data structures from **MobX** and **Solid.js**.
+It provides everything needed for managing state in complex React applications, all in a less than **2KB package**.

 ## Features